kevin-grylls/MSA-Front-with-React-SSR/README.md

-# MSA Frontend Example with Rest API and GraphQL
+# Frontend Example with Rest API and GraphQL

 ## Service Description